-- If the name or mailing address of your institution has changed, contact your institution's HLC staff liaison. - Enter the main phone number that should be used for public contact with the institution. - If you are asked to enter the Enabling or Authorizing Legislation, report the name of the act or statutory citation that enables or authorizes your institution.
-Contact your institution's legal counsel for the information. - Do not enter ampersands or HTML characters.
+- The institution's mailing address is not editable in the Institutional Update.
+If the address has changed, contact your institution's HLC staff liaison. - Enter the main phone number that should be used for public contact with the institution.
+The preferred phone number format is 123-456-7890 x1234. - In the Enabling or Authorizing Legislation field: - Public institutions: Report the name of the act or statutory citation that enables or authorizes your institution.
+Contact your institution's legal counsel for the information. - Private institutions: Enter "Not Applicable." - In the Ownership of the Institution field: - Private institutions: Enter the full name of the entity that owns or controls the institution. - Public institutions: Enter "Not Applicable." - Do not enter ampersands or HTML characters.